Adam Warlock: The Infinity Revelation

 Thanos enhances Pip's abilities to teleport the ship to Annihilus' empire to stop Annihilus once and for all, but are overwhelmed by Annihilus, who teleports Thanos into limbo and takes Adam prisoner (by placing a neural disruptor on him), forcing the Guardians to retreat.
 Pip stays behind, stating Adam is his only friend and he will not abandon him.
 The comatose Adam is placed into Annihilus' ship's power source to use him as battery.
 Pip, after hiding on Annihilus' ship for three months, finds the comatose Adam and launches a rescue mission, killing his guards and striking Adam repeatedly to waken him.
 Finally awakening, Adam unconsciously destroys the universe and is left floating in a void.
-Panicking, Adam calls out for Thanos and wills the Titan back into existence.
+Panicking, Adam calls out for Thanos and wills him back into existence.
 Thanos then proposes to Adam a plan to beseech the One Above All to recreate the universe.
 The One Above All agrees, on the condition Adam act as the universe's new Living Tribunal.
 Adam and Thanos restore the universes and immediately kill Annihilus and his fleet, ending his threat once and for all.
 Finally, on Thanos' request, the "new" Living Tribunal resurrects the original Adam Warlock from the point he was killed moments before the convergence took place.

 The true Adam, alive again, decides to take Thanos' advice to go back to "the existence that is his".
 He immediately goes to Pip the Troll, who runs to his friend with open arms, and they return to their old life of adventure.